-When it comes to instant Korean food, noodles or ramen definitely top the list.
-And since the release of Academy Award winner, Parasite, instant Korean ramen has become popular even amongst the non-foodies.
+When it comes to instant Korean food, noodles, particularly ramen, definitely top the list.
+And since the release of the Academy Award-winning film, Parasite and other K-dramas featuring noodles in Korea, instant Korean ramen has gained popularity, even among non-foodies.

 Imagine you’ve been roaming around all day in a South Korean city with a detailed itinerary.
-But the hunger strikes and you are too far from any café and restaurant!
+But hunger strikes, and you are too far from any café and restaurant!
 What to do now?
 You can go to a Korean convenience store and grab Korean instant ramen!
 Did you know that convenience stores have boiling hot water?
-You can easily prepare and eat your favorite ramen at the store by adding cups of hot water.
+Add cups of hot water to easily prepare and eat your favorite ramen at the store.
 It is very convenient and, at the same time, cheap, delicious, and instant!

 If you are in a hurry and want to grab a quick lunch, going to the ramen aisle in a Korean convenience store is bound to get overwhelming.
-It is difficult to choose among the rows and rows of flavored and spicy instant ramen noodles with so many flavor options.
+Choosing among the rows and rows of flavored and spicy instant ramen noodles with so many flavor options is difficult.

 Use this ‘Ultimate Instant Korean Ramen Guide’ to navigate the instant ramen aisles and find your favorite flavor!

-You can eat instant noodles as is, or you can make a fancy Korean dish by frying noodles, adding soy sauce, protein, and such.
+You can eat instant noodles as is, or transform them into a gourmet Korean dish by frying the noodles, and adding ingredients such as soy sauce and protein.
 The sesame oil flavor works well in most of these ramen noodle soups.

 A Multitude of Flavors of Korean Instant Ramen

-If you love the spiciness of kimchi but don’t really want soggy pieces of kimchi floating in your ramen, then it is an excellent choice.
-The noodles are thin and come with a spicy, kimchi flavor broth with little bits of kimchi inside for seasoning.
+It is an excellent choice if you love kimchi’s spiciness but don’t want soggy pieces of kimchi floating in your ramen.
+The thin noodles come with a spicy kimchi flavor broth with little bits of kimchi inside for seasoning.

 Generally, when you think of cheese, ramen is not what comes to mind.
 The Korean instant ramen breaks that pasta-cheese default combination and offers something delicious for cheese-lovers.